The Film Connection Partners with Judge Mathis: A One-of-a-Kind Opportunity!

 CAREER MENTORING OPPORTUNITIES FOR YOUNG PEOPLE IN NEED.

-The Film Connection, a film school that uses the mentor-apprentice approach to train new filmmakers as apprentices in real film and television production companies, has teamed with Judge Mathis to provide troubled young people a fresh start at a career in film—a prime example of the Film Connection’s commitment to give back to the community.
+The Film Connection, a film school that uses the mentor-apprentice (extern) approach to train new filmmakers as apprentices in real film and television production companies, has teamed with Judge Mathis to provide troubled young people a fresh start at a career in film—a prime example of the Film Connection’s commitment to give back to the community.

-Through this one-of-a-kind mentoring opportunity, the school will work with television personality Judge Mathis to offer six-month apprenticeships to promising young filmmakers COMPLETELY FREE OF CHARGE, thanks to The Connectors scholarship fund.
+Through this one-of-a-kind mentoring opportunity, the school will work with television personality Judge Mathis to offer six-month apprenticeship (externship)s to promising young filmmakers COMPLETELY FREE OF CHARGE, thanks to The Connectors scholarship fund.

-Each eight-month apprenticeship will involve one-on-one instruction with an experienced film industry professional, working in a real production facility with a structured curriculum.
+Each eight-month apprenticeship (externship) will involve one-on-one instruction with an experienced film industry professional, working in a real production facility with a structured curriculum.
 This gives the young filmmaker the opportunity to learn the ropes in a real-world, hands-on environment while forming valuable connections within the entertainment industry.
 With The Connectors scholarship program, this experience will be offered to recipients at absolutely no cost.

 JUDGE MATHIS: MORE THAN A TELEVISION JUDGE